 Description: This value serves to identify the "science content" version of the reflective lookup tables.
 It is stored as a string and has the form: "Rvvv yyyy:MM:dd:hh:mm", where "R" is for reflective, "vvv" is an integer version number that gets incremented and "yyyy:MM:dd:hh:mm" is the date and time of the last change to any LUT (see [6] for more details).
-Whether the
+Whether the Reflective LUT is changed or not, the serial number is updated for each new

-Reflective LUT table is changed or not, the serial number is updated for each new LUT submission.
+LUT submission.
 It is placed in each of the L1B Earth view products.

-Complete LUT histories may be found on the MCST Level 1B Product Information web page (http://www.mcst.ssai.biz/mcstweb/L1B/product.html).
+Complete LUT histories may be found on the MCST Level 1B Product Information web page (http://mcst.gsfc.nasa.gov/l1b/product-information).